-The production of hand warmers reached its peak during the Ming and Qinq dynasties (1368-1912 A.D.).
+The production of hand warmers reached its peak during the Ming and Qinq dynasties (A.D.
+1368-1912).
 In the early days, copper was generally used in the production process.
 It was more suitable than silver, iron, and porcelain because its thermal conductivity was better, and the copper made peoples’ hands feel warmer.
-It also allowed the craftsman more room for artistry, while minimising the risk of breakage or corrosion.
+It also allowed the craftsman more room for artistry, while minimizing the risk of breakage or corrosion.

 The Qing Palace hand warmer was specifically designed for the imperial court.
 It was the best of its kind, and could only be used by the royal family.
-The majority of the hand warmers were gold-gilt or cloisonné enamelled.
-The cloisonné technique utilized fine and delicate copper threads, welded to the outlines of the designs on the metal embryo.
-They were then lacquered and enamelled with various colours.
+The majority of the hand warmers were gold-gilt or cloisonné enameled.
+The cloisonné technique utilized fine and delicate copper threads welded to the outlines of the designs on the metal embryo.
+They were then lacquered and enameled with various colors.
 Finally, they would be fired, polished, and gilded.
 The designs would usually be animals or symbols with auspicious connotations, such as cranes, deer, double bats, flowers, or the Chinese character for longevity.

 With changing times, the copper hand warmers ceased to be used in everyday life, and were eventually forgotten by the people.
 However, they made a comeback in the early 1990s, when they emerged in books and magazines, or at auctions.
 Their exotic appearance and magnificent craftsmanship caught the eyes of many.

 The highest auction price for a hand warmer was for a partially gilded work from the late Ming Dynasty.
 While its initial estimated price range was HK$800,000 to HK$1 million, it ended up selling for a startling HK$3.032 million.

 While other genuine hand warmers have sold in the tens or hundreds of thousands of dollars, many counterfeits have also emerged as their popularity has increased.